 And in a nod to the city's strong tech talent pipeline and top-tier universities, GE Digital is planting another flag in the ground, locally.
 The company has just located an information technology center in the city, with more than 100 engineers, data scientists and designers set to work on the company's industrial internet platform.

 A.T.
 Cross, the maker of fine writing instruments and accessories, is consolidating its design and development divisions in The Foundry complex.
 Cross has been a proud Rhode Island employer for 170 years, providing people all over the world with one of the most memorable gifts you can give," said A.T.
 Cross CEO Robert P. Baird Jr. "We are thrilled to have moved back to Providence and to be building our future there, with new headquarters and a new Cross Store."

-South Street Landing in the city's Innovation & Design District has opened on the waterfront in Providence bringing to market the most advanced nursing education center anywhere in the world, with a hotel, signature retail, and graduate student housing soon to be part of the mix.
+South Street Landing in the city's Innovation & Design District has opened on the waterfront in Providence bringing to market the most advanced nursing education center anywhere in the world, with a hotel, signature retail, and graduate student housing soon to be complete.

 On an adjacent waterfront parcel, Ventas/Wexford Science + Technology and CV Properties are leading ambitious efforts to create a mixed use innovation complex.
-With Johnson & Johnson and the Cambridge Innovation Center as prime tenants, they investing $250 million to build incubator, wet lab, research, office space and a 12,000 square foot "District Hall."
+With Johnson & Johnson and the Cambridge Innovation Center as prime tenants, they are investing $250 million to build incubator, wet lab, research, office space and a 12,000 square foot "District Hall."
 Ventas/Wexford works exclusively with universities, academic medical centers and major research institutions to build vibrant mixed use communities that drive innovation and entrepreneurial activity.